fabba/WhackAMole/README.md

 - Tanky / Need 3 clicks to kill / 3

-- Sniffy / Lose life if touched / 0
+- Sniffy / Lose life if touched / 1 if not touched

-- Fasty / Need 1 click to kill and appearance time is shorter / 2
+- Speedy / Need 1 click to kill and appearance time is shorter / 2

 - Goldy / Need 1 click to kill and lots of poits / 5

-- Burny / Need 1 click to kill and will burn others if burny is not killed in a certain time( this will cost you a life ) /2
+- Burny / Need 1 click to kill and will burn other moles (equivalant to 1 click) / 2

-- Icy / Need 1 click to freeze the rest of the moles ( appearance time will be stuck for 2 seconds )/ 1
+- Icy / Need 1 click to kill and will freeze the rest of the moles for 2 seconds / 1

-- Smogy / Need 1 click to kill and will blur your screen if not killed in a certain time / 2
+- Smogy / Need 1 click to kill and will blur your screen for 3 seconds if not killed in a certain time / 2